garden-io/garden/docs/reference/module-types/maven-container.md

         # services at the same time.
 Refer to the documentation of the module type in question to learn more.
         module:

+    # If true, run the service's main container in privileged mode.
+Processes in privileged containers are essentially
+    # equivalent to root on the host.
+Defaults to false.
+    privileged:

+    # POSIX capabilities to add to the running service's main container.
+    addCapabilities:

+    # POSIX capabilities to remove from the running service's main container.
+    dropCapabilities:

 # A list of tests to run in the module.
 tests:
   - # The name of the test.